Supplementary Lenses - Antique and Vintage Cameras

 'Telephoto'

 Long-focus attachment.
 Spring mount.
-In case.
+Case.

 They have been used in a number of ways: